Papa Murphy’s Franchise Costs: Estimated Initial Investment (Item 7, 2023 FDD)

 - This row estimates your initial three-month start-up expenses, less any revenue earned by you.
 This row does not include any salary or reimbursement of personal expenses paid to you.

-- These figures represent the franchisor’s estimates based upon actual expenses in 2012 and the franchisor’s experience and the experience of its franchisees.
+- Except as noted, these figures represent the franchisor’s estimates based upon actual expenses in 2020 and the franchisor’s experience and the experience of its franchisees.